-Just like with potato pancakes, applesauce is also suitable for pancakes to refine.
+Just like with potato pancakes, applesauce is also suitable as a pancake topping.
 For example, you can spread the pancakes with the applesauce and roll them up.

-Or you can cut the pancake into pieces and use them to absorb some of the applesauce.
-Whichever option you choose – applesauce and pancakes fit together perfectly well and taste good in combination.
+Or you can cut the pancake into pieces and dip them to in the applesauce.
+Whichever option you choose – applesauce and pancakes are a perfect match and taste good in combination with each other.

 Cook Applesauce with White Wine